 - 1 cup turbinado sugar

-In a large bowl or in a bowl of a stand mixer, whisk together the baking soda, sugar and the shortening or butter until fluffy, for a couple of minutes, using the paddle attachment.
-Add the turbinado sugar and the molasses and applesauce and continue beating for a couple more minutes until incorporated.
+- In a large bowl or in a bowl of a stand mixer, whisk together the baking soda, sugar and the shortening or butter until fluffy, for a couple of minutes, using the paddle attachment.
+Add the molasses and applesauce and continue beating for a couple more minutes until incorporated.

 - Add the flour mixture in two batches, making sure it's thoroughly incorporated.
 Scrape down the sides and bottom of the bowl several times to make sure everything comes together.
 Your dough will look sticky, but when you ball it up in your fingers it will hold its form well.